chelokot/language-learner-tg/README.md

 ## Deploying to Vercel

 Detailed deployment instructions are available in [docs/vercel-setup.md](docs/vercel-setup.md).
+The `vercel.json` file sets the output directory to the repository root so Vercel deploys the compiled API functions.
 The build process runs `npm run postdeploy` which prepares the database schema and configures the Telegram webhook automatically.